10 Dietitian-approved healthy camping meals to get you through summer

 - 3 Minutes Read

-Exploring the great outdoors doesn't have to mean giving up on healthy for your camping meals.
-With a little planning and preparation, you can say "bye-bye pork-n-beans" and "hello nutritious, satisfying meals" while sleeping under the stars.
+Exploring the great outdoors doesn’t have to mean giving up on healthy for your camping meals.
+With a little planning and preparation, you can say "bye-bye pork-n-beans" and "hello nutritious, satisfying meals and snacks" while sleeping under the stars.

 Getting out in nature and unplugging from technology can be so refreshing.
 Long car rides, setting up camp, and fun-filled days may leave you tired and unmotivated to cook.
 Take some pressure off by preparing some of your healthy camping meals ahead of time.

-Here are three make-ahead camping dinners I like to prepare before leaving home.
+Here are three make-ahead camping dinners to prepare before leaving home.

 Brown rice and heart-healthy oils make this a healthier choice than traditional fried rice.
 Swap tofu for the chicken to make it vegetarian.